ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 ### Our Takeaway

 We found Vercel's observability tools more useful for debugging performance issues.
-The request-level data, response times, function execution duration, cold start metrics, provides enough metrics to tell if an endpoint is slow or not.
+The request-level data, response times, function execution duration, and cold start metrics provide enough metrics to tell if an endpoint is slow or not.

-Railway's dashboards focus on infrastructure metrics, CPU, memory, error counts.
-It can help to spot resource bottlenecks and catch crashes, but can't help drill down into which specific endpoints caused problems.
+Railway's dashboards focus on infrastructure metrics, CPU, memory, and error counts.
+It can help to spot resource bottlenecks and catch crashes, but it can't help drill down into which specific endpoints caused problems.

 ## Pricing